Eureka! Why Collaboration Is Vital to Innovation

 Standing on the Shoulders of Giants

 Let’s go back in time to the foundation of our current knowledge.
 In Isaac Newton’s letter to his rival, Robert Hooke, he wrote the famous science metaphor of 'standing on the shoulders of giants'.
-The origin of this phrase stemmed from Hooke’s criticism of Newton’s optical properties research.
-He thought Newton’s findings were oddly similar to his’.
-Newton responded that he was indeed inspired by his works, as well as Descartes.
+The origin of this phrase stemmed from Robert Hooke discovering that Newton’s research findings were oddly similar to his’.
+Newton responded that he was indeed inspired by his works, as well as by Descartes'.

 The phrase came to mean 'discovering truth by building on previous discoveries'.
 As with many scientific advancements, almost all progress is built on the triumphs of others.